-Retail payment services generally cover payments between households, businesses and government, which are relatively low in value but high in number.
+Retail payment services generally cover payments between households, businesses and government, which are relatively low in value, but high in number.
 A distinction is drawn here between means of payment and payment instrument.

 A means of payment is a claim that is transferred between buyer and seller as payment for goods and services.
-There are two main means of payment: cash, which is a claim on Norges Bank, and bank deposits (deposit money), which are claims on banks (see box: What is money? in the Introduction).
+There are two main means of payment: cash, which is a claim on Norges Bank, and bank deposits (deposit money), which are claims on banks (see box: What is money? in the introduction).
 Electronic money (e-money) is a third means of payment and consists of digital value units that are used only for electronic payments.
-It can take the form of both prepaid cards and balances on e-money accounts.
+Customers can make e-money payments using both prepaid cards and balances on e-money accounts.